-In the simple, yet powerful MIDI application example below, the Yamaha QY-70 Music Sequencer is used to record and play back performance data played on the PortaTone keyboard.
+In the simple, yet powerful MIDI application example below, a sequencer is used to record and play back performance data played on the PortaTone keyboard.

 Before actually recording to the sequencer, press the ACMP button once or twice to make sure that the current settings are sent.